KUMteamIM/lmu-med-styles/README.md

 ...then commit and push.
 At the moment (Dec 2021), the master branch is inferred directly and no versioning is in place.

+## Publishing

+To publish a new release, login as user `lmu-med-wad` with this command:

+    npm login

+Finally, to publish the new package to NPM, run this:

+    npm publish

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/KUMteamIM/lmu-med-styles.